 (The ad was shot on the show’s kitchen set, but these were other actors — not Ozzie and Harriet.)

-For more information about 1822 Camino Palermo: Zillow blog, the listing, and Variety.
+For photos of 1822 Camino Palermo today: Zillow blog, the listing, and Variety.

 Update: Actor Chris Meloni bought Ozzie and Harriet’s house!

 Visit my Houses Onscreen page to see the other shows I’ve featured, listed A-Z.